sepidina/vm-install-venture/VM_README.md

 - password: venture

+### Using Venture

+-   Interactive Venture console:

+        venture

+    You might like to type in the trick coin example to start getting a feel for Venture.

+-   Venture as a library in Python:

+        python -i -c 'from venture import shortcuts; ripl = shortcuts.make_church_prime_ripl()'

+    Using Venture as a library allows you to drive it programmatically.
+You might like to peruse the brief tutorial in `~/Venturecxx/hello_venture.html` for inspiration.

+-   You can find two advanced examples in the `examples/` directory of the source distribution.
+These rely on VentureUnit (included), an experimental inference visualization wrapper using Venture as a library.

 ## Other operations

 **NOTE**: The VM is only meant to provide an out-of-the-box usable system setup.
 Its resources are limited and large jobs will cause memory errors.
 To run larger jobs, increase the VM resources or install directly to your system.

 ### Log in via SSH